CosticaPuntaru/react-vs-angular/readme.md

 ```
 using angular's constants makes this even better

-**notes**:
+**Notes**:
-i asked Dragos for a article of why global variables are bad, answered:
+i asked Dragos for an article of why global variables are bad, answered:
 - Do i really need to give you that?

 angular dose not use any globals, and you can even set it async.